 Authors: Ariel Salleh

-Address: Department of Political Economy, Faculty of Arts, The University of Sydney, New South Wales 2006, Australia
+Addresses: Department of Political Economy, Faculty of Arts, The University of Sydney, New South Wales 2006, Australia

 Abstract: This International Journal of Water presents European and Australian research into the New Water Paradigm as an ecologically integrative approach to climate change.
 The editorial outlines the political economic context of the climate crisis and the discourses that shape public responses.
-It suggests that the current international framing of climate policy by business and governments acts as a 'methodological forcing' on the science.
+It suggests that the current international framing of climate policy by business and governments acts as a |methodological forcing| on the science.
 It registers the call of some members of the Intergovernmental Panel on Climate Change (IPCC) for more holistic environmental assessments.
 And it notes the inverse relation between global |analytical scale| and personal responsibility for enacting climate solutions.

 Keywords: climate crisis; political economy; transdisciplinary research; dualism; complexity; methodological forcings; science for people; scale; responsibility; climate change; new water paradigm; climate policy; environmental assessment.

-Int.
-J. of Water, 2010 Vol.5, No.4, pp.285 - 297
+International Journal of Water, 2010 Vol.5 No.4, pp.285 - 297

 Available online: 24 Feb 2011Full-text access for editors Access for subscribers Purchase this article Comment on this article